-A: See Regulations 8 for information.
+A: See Regulation 8 in Part III for information.

 Q: How do I request leave of absence?

 A: Applications for leave must be made using the Automated Student Request System (ASRS) accessed via the online portal Student Administrative System (SAS).
 See Appendix VI for overview and instructions on how to use ASRS.